Saturday, May 28, 2016

 But what did keep me in theater were some of the characters, the Red Queen, Mad Hatter, March Hare, and Time get some good laughs.
 I love most of the actors in this film, Johnny Depp and Helena Bonham Carter are two of my favorite actors and it’s usually thanks to Tim Burton’s films that they become favorites of mine, well him and the filmmakers behind Pirates of the Caribbean.

 I can’t say it did nothing for me, the movie is impressive in visuals and animation, the characters are funny, and there are some interesting ideas throughout the film (I didn’t say good things, but interesting ones).
-It probably won’t sit well with fans of the book, but if you’re a die-hard Tim Burton fan, you’ll probably tolerate it, sorry Burton, better luck next time with Miss Peregrine’s Home for Peculiar Children.
+It probably won’t sit well with fans of the book, but if you’re a die-hard Tim Burton fan, you might find something to enjoy about it even if he only produced this outing, but there's always Miss Peregrine’s Home for Peculiar Children later this year.

 No comments: